bangarangler/theremake/remake-client/src/projects/lambda-group-organizer.md

 <h3 class:slideInRight={animations[1].isVis} class="domEle1">Frontend</h3>

 We used <span class="react">React</span>, <span class="javascript">Javascript</span>, <span class="css">CSS</span> and Semantic UI.
 We needed the speed of a UI Library to quickly put something together that looked decent but was still somewhat modifiable.
 If I were going to work on this for years I would strip Semantic UI from the project to be honest.
-It can make for some messy css when you have to overide styles in a lot of places.
+It can make for some messy css when you have to override styles in a lot of places.
 However for a hackathon we didn't want to waste to much time on styling.

 <h3 class:slideInLeft={animations[2].isVis} class="domEle2">Dev Ops</h3>